In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 Ano Hana The Flower We Saw That Day: If there was a Newbery medal for anime, this would win one hands down.
 It's a sort of double-subversion layer cake with played-straight icing in the middle.
 The doomed character is a Cute Ghost Girl named Meiko "Menma" Honma who died years ago, but she still manages to "die" at the end by going to Heaven after finishing her Ghostly Goals, in the tear-jerkiest possible way; and her literal death in the backstory turns out to be a total Newbery Medal death in itself (at what would have been the climax of a Puppy Love-like Love Triangle plot in a Slice of Life series, poor Menma falls into a river and drowns, and her death totally changes her friends and family's dynamics).

 Marley and Me.
-Within a week or so of the movie's release on DVD, everyone knew the ending was this.
+Within a week or so of the movie's release, everyone knew the ending was this.

 K9 subverts the trope: Dooley delivers an emotional soliloquy to what he assumes is Jerry's corpse, only to be told that patients aren't allowed in the recovery room.